What exactly is subscription box fulfillment?

-In order to make a choice, we must first understand what is being offered, right?
+Outsourcing is often done to ensure better service and easier operations, but in order to make a choice, we must first understand what is being offered, right?

 It’s important to know that different companies offer different service packages and conditions.
 For now, let’s say that your choice is a full-service fulfillment company, so you could enjoy yourself, sip margaritas and brainstorm all day (every business owner’s dream).